Lalbadshah/MyResume-Website/README.md

 # MyResume-Website
-Using this repo to host my resume website :D prateekbhatnagar.me
+Using this repo to host my resume website prateekbhatnagar.dev